kiwiirc/webircgateway/README.md

 ### Running
 Once compiled and you have a config file set, run `./websocketgateway --config=config.conf` to start the gateway server.
 You may reload the configuration file without any downtime by sending SIGHUP to the process.

+### TODO
+Several TODO items are added to the Github issue tracker.
+* Pre-built binaries
+* Documentation on how best to distribute and handle configuration files